Karen Read Trial Verdict Update: Is She Going to Prison?

 Karen Read‘s retrial has made headlines after it commenced in April 2025.
 Read is in court again over the death of her late boyfriend, police officer John O’Keefe.
 Prosecutors argued during the second trial that Read hit O’Keefe with her car while allegedly intoxicated.
 Meanwhile, Read’s defense team claimed that she did not kill O’Keefe, and argued that he was killed in a fight inside a police officer’s home.
 Read has further alleged that she is a victim of a coverup from members of law enforcement.
-Now that the jury has entered deliberations, get updates on the verdict below.
+Now that the jury has concluded deliberations, find out the verdict below.

 Who Is Karen Read?